Jordan Morrow-WinningStrategy OG image

 Embarking on the journey to data, analytics, and AI maturity is a transformative endeavor for any organization.
 It's a path that requires strong and structured planning, dedicated resources, and a strategic vision.
 A well-crafted strategy can help pave the way for your success.

-Here’s how to develop a strategy to guide your company through this journey.
+Here’s how to develop a data analytics strategy to guide your company through this journey.

 1. Establish a clear vision and objectives